Jackson Sanatorium: Early history

 The history of the Institution dates from the year 1854, when Nathaniel Bingham, who was more or less of an invalid and who became interested in the growing water cure therapy, introduced from Germany, thought it would be a good idea to have a water cure option at Dansville.
-These Institutions were starting up all through the U.S. an were attracting a great deal of attention.
+These Institutions were starting up all through the U.S. and were attracting a great deal of attention.
 The spring on the east hillside, then known as the "All-Healing Spring", which burst out one night in the 1800s, carrying away rocks and trees and earth, was thought to possess curative qualities of value.

 Bingham associated with himself Lyman Granger, and the Institution was completed in its first form and ready for occupancy in 1853.
 In the meantime, Bingham's health continued to fail; Granger thought he would withdraw also from the enterprise so they both sold their interests to Abraham Pennell, at that time a resident of Richmond, Ontario County, New York, who had a son-in-law (Dr. Stevens) who was anxious to establish in the Water Cure practice.

 Stevens opened the Institution but carried it on for only a short time.
 The building was closed then for a year when a Dr. Blackall, a physician of New York City, assumed charge and carried the Water Cure on for some time.
 Not achieving the success he had desired, he forsook the enterprise and nothing more was done until the year 1858 when Dr. James Caleb Jackson, who had been physician in a similar Institution in Glen Haven, Cayuga County, New York, came to look over the property.
 He had been induced to do so by Pennell in the hope that he might, by reason of his extensive acquaintance with Water Cure people, find someone to purchase the same, was so attracted by the character of the spring and the possibilities for the future, that he entered into an arrangement to lease the property for three years, with the privilege of buying at a stipulated sum within that period.